DamilolaAhmadu/ml-agriculture/README.md

 - "P": Phosphorous content ratio in the soil
 - "K": Potassium content ratio in the soil
 - "pH": value of the soil
-- "crop": categorical values that contain various crops (target variable).
+- "crop": categorical value that contain various crops (target variable).

 Each row in this dataset represent various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.